Are Cats Carnivores or Omnivores?

-- Fat: fats they are the main source of energy in cats.
+- Fat: are the main source of energy in cats.
 Their diet should include around 10% fat, with animal fats being especially important.
-They are an source of arachidonic acid, an essential fatty acid for cats which they cannot otherwise synthesize.
+They are a source of arachidonic acid, an essential fatty acid for cats which they cannot otherwise synthesize.

 Other recommendations for a cat's diet

 Regarding the management of food, we must point out some important aspects.
 In general, cats are animals that self-regulate their food intake well.
 They usually limit themselves to eating the amount of food they need to satisfy their energy requirements.
 Compared to dogs, they are less voracious animals and better chewers, meaning they can be given food more freely.
 However, in sedentary animals or those with a tendency to feline obesity, it is advisable to restrict access to food, dividing the daily ration into two or three meals.